ReX-XAI/ReX/docs/notebooks/intro.md

 print(stats)
 ```

-In this case, the tree depth is 9, almost 1000 mutants have been assessed, and the returned explanation matches well with what we would expect, so we are happy with the quality of the explanation and don't need to increase the iterations.
+In this case, the tree depth is 9, almost 1000 mutants have been assessed, and the returned explanation matches well with what we would expect, so we are happy with the quality of the explanation and don’t need to increase the iterations.

 Another way to check explanation quality would be to analyze the `Explanation` object and calculate some common metrics.